-I am a postdoctoral research fellow with Distinguished Professor
+I am an Assistant Professor of Statistics at the University of Georgia.
+Previously, I was a postdoctoral research fellow with Distinguished Professor

 Noel Cressie